Volumetric Weight Calculator for Freight

 Measurement can be made with any suitable scale.
 For the most accurate weight measurement, use scales that are calibrated regularly.
 The scales at Aussiefast are calibrated every 3 months.

-If you have any questions at all about calculating freight weight, please call us on 131 770 and we’ll respond to you.
+If you have any questions at all about calculating freight weight, please call us or feel free to leave a message below and we’ll respond to you.